Maldonado, Uruguay - Things to Do in Maldonado

 Explore Historic City Center

 Wander through Maldonado's beautifully preserved colonial center, featuring the iconic Cathedral and charming Plaza San Fernando.
-The historic district showcases 18th-century architecture with colorful facades, traditional tile work, and peaceful courtyards that tell the story of Uruguay's colonial past.
+The historic quarter showcases traditional Uruguayan architecture with colorful buildings, cobblestone streets, and peaceful plazas perfect for afternoon strolls.

 Visit Punta del Este Beaches

-Just minutes from Maldonado, discover the famous beaches of Punta del Este, including Playa Brava and Playa Mansa.
-These world-renowned stretches of sand offer everything from surfing and water sports to luxury beach clubs and the iconic Hand in the Sand sculpture.
+Take a short trip to the world-famous beaches of Punta del Este, including Playa Brava and Playa Mansa.
+These stunning stretches of coastline offer everything from surfing and water sports to luxury beach clubs and seaside dining.

 Getting There

-Maldonado is easily accessible via Capitán de Fuentes International Airport (Punta del Este Airport), located just 15 minutes from the city center.
-Direct flights connect from Buenos Aires, São Paulo, and other major South American cities, with increased frequency during summer season.
-Alternatively, arrive by bus from Montevideo (2 hours, $12-15 USD) with comfortable coaches departing hourly, or drive via Route 1 and Route 9 for scenic coastal views along the way.
+Maldonado is easily accessible via Capitán de Fuentes International Airport (also serving Punta del Este), located just 20 minutes from the city center.
+Regular flights connect from Montevideo, Buenos Aires, and other South American cities, with increased frequency during summer months.
+Alternatively, buses from Montevideo take approximately 2.5 hours and cost around $15-20 USD, with several daily departures.
+Rental cars are available at the airport and provide flexibility for exploring the region, with the drive from Montevideo taking about 1.5 hours via well-maintained highways.

 Getting Around